 If you're concerned about your child's growth, use this BMI percentile calculator for children and teens.
-If you don't know your child's BMI, this tool also has a build-in child BMI calculator.
-This information will help you to interpret pediatric growth chart (both BMI charts for teens and BMI charts for kids), so you can quickly find out if your baby's development is correct, and where among their peers they are placed.
+If you don't know your child's BMI, this tool also has a built-in child BMI calculator.
+This information will help you to interpret pediatric growth chart (both BMI charts for teens and BMI charts for kids), so you can quickly find out if your baby's development is correct and where among their peers they are placed.
 That's not all - in the article below, we explain how BMI classifications work and why is it essential to keep an eye on the kid's growth chart.

-If this topic is interesting too you, feel free to take a look at our head circumference percentile calculator, which is handy in determining a child's rate of growth.
+If this topic is interesting to you, feel free to take a look at our head circumference percentile calculator, which is handy in determining a child's rate of growth.

 How to calculate BMI?

 BMI stands for Body Mass Index, which can be easily calculated with just body mass and height; just use the BMI formula:

 BMI = body mass / height².

 What is BMI classification?

 Child BMI charts differ from adult BMI classifications.
-First of all, you don't read the BMI score directly, but have to interpret a special pediatric growth chart (or use our BMI percentile calculator) to know between which percentiles your child places.
+First of all, you don't read the BMI score directly but have to interpret a special pediatric growth chart (or use our BMI percentile calculator) to know between which percentiles your child places.
 You can also check the BMI calculator for kids.

-This is because the BMI of a still growing prepubescent child may be unreliable - they tend to grow quickly, so their BMI becomes extremely inaccurate.
+This is because the BMI of a still-growing prepubescent child may be unreliable - they tend to grow quickly, so their BMI becomes extremely inaccurate.
 On the contrary, during puberty, teens quickly gain weight, especially girls - and so their BMI increases.
 If a child is athletic, their BMI might be higher and potentially inaccurate, as muscles weigh more than fat.
 There's a special bmi calculator for teens, as the adult norms are inadequate for the changing bodies.